gebruno/icwmp/docs/arch/design.md

 ## Backup Session management

-Backup session feature in icwmp is used to store data that should be conserved even after reboot or sysupgrad of the system.
-Those data are followings:
+The backup session feature in icwmp is used to store data that should be conserved even after reboot or system upgrade:

 - events
 - download